elisagomezcambronero/Project-Top_Spotify_Songs_and_Artists/README.md

 ## Enrich data through an API
 ----

-I will request to ticketmaster API to provide me, if they are any, futur events related to the artists of my dataset.
+I will request to [Ticketmaster API](https://developer.ticketmaster.com/products-and-docs/apis/getting-started/) to provide me, if they are any, futur events related to the artists of my dataset.
 The following information for events all around the wold: *Event_Name, url, Country	City, Location* will enrich spotify dataset. df.shape (1114, 34)

 ![](images/mapa_events_crop.png)